sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+4/2/16
+---
+The feedback from my talk was amazing!
+Also, I made my first commit (and I do hope not my last) to Russell's Batavia project.
+It was small, but I got to ring the gong at the DjangoCon Europe sprint.

 3/22/16
 ---
 Today, I've been married for two years.
 Marriage is hard but wonderful, and I'm feeling so lucky to have the partner I do.